 The instructor is then supposed to make one class fit all.
 This not only happens in Korea, but in all countries around the world due to administrative constraints.

 It can be frustrating for the teacher, and the students as well!
 Even choosing a textbook in this instance can be quite challenging.
+However, don’t give up!
+Teaching to different ability levels within the same language class is certainly possible but just with a few modifications and things to think about.

 Teaching Mixed Level ESL Classes: What to Do

 It’s not easy teaching multi-level classes.
 I struggle with it, even after years of teaching in Korean universities.
+Here are the two most common problems with students with different levels in the same classroom.

 Bored at the Top